supervisely/developer-portal/app-development/neural-network-integration/model-automation-train-and-predict-pipeline.md

 ## Introduction

 Welcome to the Model Automation tutorial!

-In this guide, you'll learn how to automatically train a YOLOv8 model and use it to make predictions on local images directly from your Python code.
+In this guide, you'll learn how to automatically train a YOLOv8 model via Supervisely app and use it to make predictions on local images directly from your Python code.

 This tutorial provides you with the necessary steps to achieve the following:

-- Train a YOLOv8 model for object detection tasks.
+- Automatically run [Train YOLOv8](https://ecosystem.supervisely.com/apps/yolov8/train) app and start training with given or default parameters.
-- Download pre-trained model from Team files where all generated artifacts will be saved.
+- Download pre-trained model weights from Team files where all generated artifacts will be saved.
 - Perform inference with a pre-trained model on local images to obtain object detection predictions.
 - Upload annotated images to Supervisely

-{% hint style="info" %}
-The artifacts generated during the training process includes model weights (checkpoints), logs, charts, visualizations of training batches, predictions on validation data, precision-recall curves, confusion matrices, and more.
-{% endhint %}

-We'll use a Python script, [main.py](https://github.com/supervisely-ecosystem/model-automation-train-and-predict-pipeline/blob/master/src/main.py), which is just 175 lines of code, to demonstrate the entire process.
+We'll use a Python script, [main.py](https://github.com/supervisely-ecosystem/model-automation-train-and-predict-pipeline/blob/master/src/main.py), which is just 182 lines of code, to demonstrate the entire process.

 Before we dive into the tutorial, lets learn how to debug it.